This Peach-Chipotle Baked Chicken with Coconut Rice is pure perfection! The spicy, sticky glaze is absolutely delicious!

 - Place chicken in a large ziplock freezer bag or container.

 - In a medium bowl mix peach preserves, chipotle. ginger, soy sauce, garlic, cilantro, and salt.
 Add marinade to the chicken.
 Refrigerate for 6 hours or overnight for best flavor.

 - Place chicken and marinade on a large foil-lined baking sheet, to make for easy cleanup.
 Or spray a 9x13 baking dish with cooking spray.
 Place chicken and marinade on the baking sheet or dish.

 - Bake 25-30 minutes or until chicken reaches 165 degrees.

 - Switch the oven to broil the last 5 minutes if you want to get the top a little charred.
 Just watch closely so it doesn't burn.

 - For the Coconut Rice

-- In a medium saucepan whisk in the milk water and salt and Jasmine rice.
+- In a medium saucepan whisk in the coconut milk, water, salt, and Jasmine rice.
 Let it come to a boil, whisking a few times.
-Reduce heat to low, cover and cook for 18-20 minutes.
-Or until liquid is absorbed, remove from heat and let sit covered for 5-10 minutes.
-Fluff with fork.
+Reduce heat to lowest setting, cover, and cook for 18 minutes.
+Remove from heat and let sit covered for 10 minutes.
+Fluff with a fork.

-- Serve chicken with rice and garnish with green onions, cilantro and peanuts
+- Serve chicken with rice and garnish with green onions.